 But two centuries ago, the real Madame Tussaud popularized wax portrait exhibitions during the French Revolution, and they were far more morbid and intriguing than any wax Elvis could hope to be.

 Tussaud cast death masks of French martyrs and villains during the revolution due to her unique privilege: she had access to the guillotine’s “backstage.”

 Her talent and vision with wax displays allowed the form to become one of the most popular types of education and entertainment in her era.
 The evocation of past and present through a lifelike three-dimensional display created an immersive way to experience history, and patrons of the time found it irresistible.

-Unfortunately, almost all of her creations were subsequently destroyed by fire or shuffled away into in private collections, the old-timey wax museum and its uncanny tableaux all but disappeared as a public attraction--except in a handful of cities where local history is odd and quirky enough to make use of the medium and those who still enjoy it.
+Unfortunately, as almost all of her creations were subsequently destroyed by fire or shuffled away into private collections, the old-timey wax museum and its uncanny tableaux all but disappeared as a public attraction, except in a handful of cities where local history is odd and quirky enough to make use of the medium and there are those who still enjoy it.

 New Orleans, of course, is just such a town.

 As such, the Conti Wax Museum is present in full force, depicting 300 years of legends and scandals.
-Located in the heart the French Quarter, the Conti Wax Museum has been labeled “New Orleans' best kept secret”, and it has survived for decades, offering a life-size portrayal of Louisiana heyday.
+Located in the heart the French Quarter, the Conti Wax Museum has been labeled “New Orleans’ best kept secret,” and it has survived for decades, offering a life-size portrayal of Louisiana’s heyday.